-And so we've got these men who are given these bags of gold.
 Now when I say that they are "given," I don't mean given as a gift.
 The first verse in the passage says that the master "entrusted to them his property."
 He'll be away.
 He doesn't need it.
-So he's loaning this money to them.
-Investing it in them.
-Trusting that they will use it wisely until he returns.
+So he's loaning this enormous pile of money to them.
+Investing it in them, you might say.
+Showing incredible trust that they will use it wisely until he returns.
 And maybe even pay him back with a little interest.

-Two of them use this money, earn a little more from their business ventures, and are rewarded for their labor.
+Two of them use this money, double the investment from their business ventures, and are rewarded for their labor.
 The third buries it, hands it back to his master unused, and is punished for being... well... incompetent, and worthless to his master.